 - Every two weeks from weeks 28-36

 - Once a week from week 36 to delivery

 The second trimester lasts from week 13 to week 28.

 As early as week 12, but usually around week 16, a doctor can determine the sex of the fetus.
 Bones, muscle tissue and skin have formed by then.

 Women usually feel movement around the 20th week.
 Around the 24th week, footprints and fingerprints are formed and the fetus sleeps and wakes frequently.
 The size and shape of the woman’s uterus may also be measured in the 22nd week to determine whether the fetus is growing and developing normally.

 The 28th week is usually the earliest a baby can be born, with an estimated 92 percent of babies surviving birth at that time.
 However, most are born with serious health complications.

-The third trimester lasts between weeks 29 and 40, or until birth.
+The third trimester lasts from week 29 to week 40, or until birth.

 Around the 32nd week, the fetus’s eyes can open and close and the bones are almost fully formed.
 An infant born before the 37th week (preterm) is at an increased risk for developmental, hearing and visual problems.